equim/matrix3/README.md

 ### First Party

-First-party scripts, styles, and other resources are generally allowed, including `'unsafe-inline'` for scripts and styles.
+First-party scripts, styles, and other resources are generally allowed.
 Third-party resources are blocked unless you give them permission in the **Report** tab.

 ### Sandbox

 The `sandbox` attribute is applied to every document by default -- no scripts, forms, popups, downloads or top navigation.
-Add specific `allow-*` exceptions in the **Sandbox** section of the **Report** tab if you need them.
+Add specific exceptions in the **Sandbox** section of the **Report** tab if you need them.

 If you want to disable the sandbox attribute for a site, you can disable it